Election Integrity Act of 2021: Backlash

+President Biden described the law as "Jim Crow in the 21st Century" and an "atrocity", while falsely claiming that it "ends voting hours early."
+He also promised that the Justice Department would "take a look" at the law.

 In response to the bill, and after pressure from civil rights groups, Major League Baseball (MLB) announced it would be moving the 2021 All-Star game out of suburban Atlanta.
 In a statement outlining his opposition to the bill, MLB commissioner Rob Manfred asserted that "Major League Baseball fundamentally supports voting rights for all Americans and opposes restrictions to the ballot box".
 Georgia Governor Brian Kemp responded by claiming that the MLB caved to "fear, political opportunism, and liberal lies" and called the decision an example of cancel culture.
-Voting rights activist and former Georgia gubernatorial candidate Stacey Abrams stated her disappointment over the decision, saying, "I don't want to see Georgia families hurt by lost events and jobs," while also stating she understood why it was made.
+Voting rights activist and Georgia gubernatorial candidate Stacey Abrams, who ran against Kemp in 2018 and would run against him again in 2022, stated her disappointment over the decision, saying, "I don't want to see Georgia families hurt by lost events and jobs," while also stating she understood why it was made.
 In early April, Republican Senators Ted Cruz and Mike Lee and Representative Jeff Duncan announced that they would be pursuing retaliatory legislation to revoke MLB's antitrust exemption over its opposition to the law.

 Delta Air Lines and The Coca-Cola Company, two companies based in Georgia, issued statements denouncing the bill.
 In response to the criticism by Delta Air Lines (the state's largest employer), the Georgia House of Representatives passed a retaliatory bill ending a tax break on jet fuel (the bill failed to advance in the Georgia Senate).
 Commenting on the Delta bill, state House Speaker David Ralston quipped, "You don't feed a dog that bites your hand".
 The Speaker also went on camera to proclaim that he had recently drunk a Pepsi.